RJbalikian/rs-hvsr/readme.md

                 blacklist brcmfmac
                 blacklist brcmutil
                 ````
-5. Set up dongle (optional)
+5. Set up HVSR Script
+    1. Follow instructions [here](https://github.com/RJbalikian/SPRIT-HVSR/tree/main/sprit/resources/hvsrscripts)
+6. MEDIUM DIFFICULTY: Set up dongle (optional, not recommended for regular use and not recommended unless setting up GPS chip)
     1. With our mediatek chip, to "install" its firmware, just move the `mt7601u.bin` file to `/lib/firmware` directory on the shake
-6. Set up HVSR Script
-    1. Follow instructions [here](https://github.com/RJbalikian/SPRIT-HVSR/tree/main/sprit/resources/hvsrscripts)
-8. Set up GPS (optional, still working on this)
+7. ADVANCED: Set up GPS Chip (this requires purchasing a i2c compatible GPS )
     1. Follow instructions [here](https://github.com/RJbalikian/rs-hvsr/tree/main/gpsd_update)

-> NOTE: with the PiPower module set up as it is and the GPS chip and wifi dongle, it can help to reduce power usage to prevent a boot loop.
+> NOTE: with a portable PiPower module set up and a GPS chip and wifi dongle, it can help to reduce power usage from non-essential modules to prevent a boot loop.
 I have found the following helpful:
 > 1. Turn off Bluetooth: `sudo nano /boot/config.txt` and add the line: `dtoverlay=pi3-disable-bt`
 > 2. Reduce CPU speed: `sudo nano /boot/config.txt` and add the line: `arm_freq=600` (default is 700)
 > 3. Disable HDMI: Add the following line to your `/etc/rc.local` file before the `exit 0` line: